 If a dog ingests enough of this toxin, it may drool, spit, or even foam at the mouth, but usually nothing more.
 However, some small or old/sickly dogs could fall sick, especially if they ingest and swallow significant quantities of this toxin.

-Also, as earlier mentioned, frogs can carry salmonella bacteria so a dog or cat that mouths, bites or eats a gray frog may ingest the bacteria and develop an infection.
+Also, as earlier mentioned, frogs can carry salmonella bacteria so a dog or cat that mouths, bites, or eats a gray tree frog may ingest the bacteria and develop an infection.